 I am often asked how it is that the Israelites ceased to speak Afro-Asiatic languages and came to speak Indo-European languages.
 Language and ancestry are two different matters.
 It is very clear from genetic data from modern and ancient Indo-European speakers that the Indo-European languages were propagated to many relatively diverse ethnic groups who had various different tongues of their own before.

 There is ample evidence for the linguistic transition of the Israelites out of the Afro-Asiatic speaking world and into the Indo-European world bringing considerable Semitic influence with them.
-The Israelites and their ancestors were in contact with Indo-European languages several times throughout their history.
+This was the result of a series of contacts between the Israelites and their ancestors with Indo-European speakers during nomadic or semi-nomadic phases in their history.
 First their ancestors were at the tower of Babel when the Heavenly Host confounded the speech of the Adamites.

 Biblical scholars have long generally agreed that the Shinar or Senaar of Genesis 11 where the Noahites all gathered after the flood is the Sumer of ancient Mesopotamia.
 This is supported by the similarity in the two Semitic names (Sumer is an Akkadian word), the matching geographical descriptions and the association with Babel, Akkad and Uruk.
 In Genesis 11 the Noahites all gathered in Sumer/Shinar and there they shared in the same speech and custom.